 Are you busy and always on the go?
 Add these foods to your diet to help your body detoxify and protect itself against free radicals.

-In the world we live in today our body needs every possible support to keep up with all the pollution, processed foods, busyness etc. In order to fight inflammation that's created by these stressors, you want to consume as much antioxidants as possible that help protect your body against the damage.
+In the world we live in today our body needs every possible support to keep up with all the pollution, processed foods, busyness etc. In order to fight inflammation that's created by these stressors, you want to consume as many antioxidants as possible that help protect your body against the damage.
 If you don't have much time and aren't ready to make a radical change, you can start by incorporating these foods to your diet to support your body.
-As a plus, these foods are natural anti-aging killers !
+As a plus, these foods have a natural anti-aging effect!

 Turmeric is one of the most potent antioxidants that helps to manage inflammation.